• Skip to primary navigation

 The top of a rope of cavatelli dough being slightly flattened.

-Using both your fingertips and palms of your hands, start at the center and roll towards the ends.
-All the while, apply a gentle pressure to stretch it out into a rope shape.
+Start at the center and roll towards the ends using your fingertips and palms.
+All the while, apply gentle pressure to stretch it into a rope shape.
 Keep rolling until your rope is about ½ inch thick.

 Flatten the rope by applying gentle pressure over the top.